Sefagor/HerneErleben/README.md

 # Event Management Backend

+## About My Role

+I was mainly responsible for the **frontend development** of this project.
+In addition, I actively contributed to the **backend**, especially in implementing data persistence, connecting the REST API endpoints with the database, and working on the `Controller` classes.
+Through this project, I gained strong practical experience with the **Spring Boot** architecture and its integration with RESTful services and PostgreSQL.

 ## Installation

 * Navigate to the directory with your docker-compose.yaml file then build and run the services